schellingerhout/scropalisp/README.md

 This simply indicates that the `Game` with ID `1` is now done and will be scored, triggering the `closeGame` function that was described above.

 Click on the `Game` asset with ID 1 in registry, look at the scores for the hands played.
-The scores will always add to 0 per game.The state should be `CLOSED`.
+The scores will always add to 0 per game.
+The state should be `CLOSED`.

 If you click on the `Player` participant registry you can check the score of each Player.
 Winning weapons get a total score of 1 and losing weapons a total score or -1.
 Points will be distributed proportionately and added to player's scores.
 You should see that the scores